Douglas Trumbull: 1960s

 In 1969 Trumbull was filming the annual Flying Saucer Convention in Giant Rock California.
 This evolved into a full-length project initially called Giant Rock, Rutabaga Deluxe, and then Saturation 70: An Ecological Horror Fantasy.
-The star of the film was a five-year-old Jason Jones, who was the son of Brian Jones, of Rolling Stones fame.
+The star of the film was a five-year-old Julian Jones, who was the son of Brian Jones, of Rolling Stones fame.
 The story involved Jones losing his mother in a giant garbage dump and wandering a desolate planet looking for her, while being menaced by gas-masked garbage men and helped by a fairy godmother in a sequined cowgirl creation by Nudie.
 Some footage includes a battle with a Green Beret and a Viet Cong in a supermarket.
 Trumbull's partner on the film was Anthony Foutz.
 A company called Dimension V took over backing of the film.